 Daniel Berry, RN, MHA has practiced as a Registered Nurse in New York City since 1987.
 Working in in-patient, home care and community settings, his work has taken him into some of the city's most privileged households as well as some of its most underprivileged housing projects.
 He is currently the Assistant Director of Nursing for Risk Management at a public hospital serving homeless and undocumented victims of street violence, drug addiction and severe traumatic injuries.

-An irrelationship is a two-person psychological defense system; it is a defense against the fear and anxiety that come along with allowing another person to matter.
+An irrelationship is a shared, often two-person, psychological defense system; it is a defense against the fear and anxiety that come along with allowing another person to matter.
 Irrelationship is a way of protecting those within it from the messy business of really relating, because while intimate connections promise caring, compassion, and empathy, they also require emotional investment and risk.
 Irrelationship is not a syndrome, an illness, or a pathology.
 It is a way of being in relationship, a dynamic—something partners do together.